How do I become involved?

 Team America Rocketry Challenge (TARC): Launch rockets with the Team America Rocket Challenge (TARC).
 In this club, you’ll design, build, and launch rockets to reach, perhaps, to Washington D.C.
 If your rocket team launches a rocket to the Top 100 in the nation, you may compete at the national level in the nation’s capital.
 The first meeting is anticipated in early September.
 For more information, please email Mr. Tegtmeyer at firstname.lastname@example.org and check out https://sites.google.com/ipsd.org/nvhs-tarc.

-- SkillsUSA: Show off your technical skills at a two-day rockin’ state convention in Springfield.
+SkillsUSA: Show off your technical skills at a two-day rockin’ state convention in Peoria.
 SkillsUSA is an organization that celebrates career technical education with competitions ranging from construction skills to coding video games to a quiz bowl--and so much more that I couldn’t possibly list it all here.
 The variety is endless.
 SkillsUSA meets Wednesday mornings at Neuqua to prepare for the state conference.
 Neuqua has done very well in these competitions, sending teams to the week-long national conference in Louisville, KY each June.
 For more information, please email Mr. Rose at email@example.com and check out https://www.skillsusa.org/.

 Illinois Drafting Educators Association (IDEA): The Illinois Drafters Education Association (IDEA) hosts regional and state contests.
 Traditionally, these contests focused on manual and CAD drafting challenges.
 However, IDEA is modernizing their contents to be a more holistic engineering experience.
 For more information, please email Mr. Rose at firstname.lastname@example.org and check out http://www.idea-online.org/.

-- Take PLTW courses: The PLTW Principles of Engineering (POE) course includes projects using the same VEX equipment used in the Robotics Club.
+Take PLTW courses: The PLTW Principles of Engineering (POE) and Aerospace Engineering (AE) courses include projects using the same VEX equipment used in the Robotics Club.
 It also includes in-class competitions that meet the needs of particular lessons.
 The PLTW Digital Electronics (DE) course studies electronic circuits used to process and control digital signals.
 Other PLTW courses include Introduction to Engineering Design (IED), Civil Engineering and Architecture (CEA), and the capstone course, Engineering Design and Development (EDD) and do a tremendous job building STEM skills.